5 Things to Consider When Adding Additional Photos

 Examples of quality additional photos.

 One of the ways Casting Directors determine if you are the right fit for a role is by checking the photos in your online profile.
-Keeping your photos up-to-date and adding pictures of you in different looks can set you up for success as a Central Casting Background Actor.
-Before uploading new photos, here are five questions you should consider.
+Keeping your photos up to date and adding pictures of yourself in different looks can set you up for success as a Central Casting Background Actor.
+Before uploading new photos, here are 5 things to consider.

 When you update your photos, also review your profile information to make sure it matches your current look.
 Casting Directors use these details when searching our casting platform, so the more accurate information you fill out, the more likely you are to show up in searches for roles you fit.